-State of emergency declared on Sunshine Coast because of drought | CBC News
+State of emergency declared on B.C.'s Sunshine Coast because of drought | CBC News

-State of emergency declared on Sunshine Coast because of drought
+State of emergency declared on B.C.'s Sunshine Coast because of drought

 Breweries, water bottlers and non-medical cannabis growers included in businesses ordered to stop using water

 A state of local emergency declared on the Sunshine Coast because of drought includes an order for breweries, water bottlers and non-medical cannabis growers to shut down water use starting at 11:59 p.m.
-P.T. on Tuesday.
+PT on Tuesday.

 According to the order, the Sunshine Coast Regional District (SCRD) has secured the water supply through early November but is using the emergency order "to further secure and expand water supply should there be no significant rainfall on the Sunshine Coast in the coming weeks."